American modernism: American modernist painting

 The shift of focus and multiplicity of subjects in the visual arts is also a hallmark of American modernist art.
 Thus, for example, the group The Eight brought the focus on the modern city, and placed emphasis on the diversity of different classes of citizens.
 Two of the most significant representatives of The Eight, Robert Henri and John Sloan made paintings about social diversity, often taking as a main subject the slum dwellers of industrialized cities.
 The late 1920s and the 1930s belonged (among many others) to two movements in American painting, Regionalism and Social Realism.
 The regionalists focused on the colorfulness of the American landscape and the complexities of country life, whereas the social realists went into the subjects of the Great Depression, poverty, and social injustice.
 The social realists protested against the government and the establishment that appeared hypocritical, biased, and indifferent to the matters of human inequalities.
 Abstraction, landscape and music were popular modernist themes during the first half of the 20th century.
 Artists like Charles Demuth who created his masterpiece I Saw The Figure Five in Gold in 1928, Morton Schamberg (1881–1918) and Charles Sheeler were closely related to the Precisionist movement as well.
 Sheeler typically painted cityscapes and industrial architecture as exemplified by his painting Amoskeag Canal 1948.
 Jazz and music were improvisationally represented by Stuart Davis, as exemplified by Hot Still-Scape for Six Colors – 7th Avenue Style, from 1940.

-Modernism bridged the gap between the art and a socially diverse audience in the U.S. A growing number of museums and galleries aimed at bringing modernity to the general public.
+Modernism bridged the gap between the art and a socially diverse audience in the United States.
+A growing number of museums and galleries aimed at bringing modernity to the general public.
 Despite initial resistance to the celebration of progress, technology, and urban life, the visual arts contributed enormously to the self-consciousness and awareness of the American people.
 New modernist painting shined a light on the emotional and psychic states of the audience, which was fundamental to the formation of an American identity.

-Numerous directions of American "modernism" did not result in one coherent style, but evoked the desire for experiments and challenges.
-It proved that modern art goes beyond fixed principles.
+Numerous directions of American "modernism" did not result in one coherent style.